rheslip/Pico-2-Groovebox/README.md

 **Song Chain**

 As described above, the first menu when scrolling past track 16 is the Song Chain.
 The Song Chain is a list of scenes and the number of repeats for each  scene.
 By default all scene counts are 0 except for Scene 1 which will always have a minimum repeat count of 1.
-A song chain it set up by selecting the number of times you would like each scene to repeat.
+A song chain is set up by selecting the number of times you would like each scene to repeat.
 If the count is 0, that scene is skipped.
-Athe the end of the chain the song will restart at Scene 1.
+At the the end of the chain the song will restart at Scene 1.
 To play the song, hold the Play key until the "SONG" indicator on the top line of the display is on.
-Tor tuen song mode off, hold the Play key until the "SONG" indicator goes off.
+To turn song mode off, hold the Play key until the "SONG" indicator goes off.

 Note: In song mode, a scene is completed/counted down when ALL clips arrive on the last step at the same time. e.g. if one of the tracks is set to a sequence length of 64 and the others are 16 steps, the other tracks will be repeated 4 times and when the 64 step sequence ends the scene counter will be counted down.
 If we have a track with a sequence length of 16 and another with a length of 15, it will take 16 iterations for the two tracks to arrive at the last step at the same time.
 If you add another track with 14 steps, its going to take a long time for them to all arrive at the last step at the same time!
 In general you should keep sequence lengths multiples of 16 or 1 bar.